 Gently pour the soy sauce over the meat, and then the white wine.
 Pour the water around the pan.
 Add the bay leaf.

-Spray a piece of parchment paper with cooking spray and turn over.
+Spray a piece of Gefen Parchment Paper with cooking spray and turn over.
 (This will seal in moisture, and the spray prevents it from sticking.)
 Carefully cover the meat.
 Seal the pan with aluminum foil on top of the parchment paper.